coconut-svsm/svsm/Documentation/INSTALL.md

 $ build -a X64 -b DEBUG -t GCC5 -D DEBUG_ON_SERIAL_PORT -D DEBUG_VERBOSE -p OvmfPkg/OvmfPkgX64.dsc
 ```

-This will build the OVMF code and variable binaries to use with QEMU.
+This will build the OVMF binary that will be packaged into the IGVM file to use
+with QEMU.
-You can copy them to a known location after the build is complete:
+You can copy the firmware file to a known location after the build is complete:

 ```
-$ cp Build/OvmfX64/DEBUG_GCC5/FV/OVMF_CODE.fd /path/to/firmware/
-$ cp Build/OvmfX64/DEBUG_GCC5/FV/OVMF_VARS.fd /path/to/firmware/
+$ cp Build/OvmfX64/DEBUG_GCC5/FV/OVMF.fd /path/to/firmware/
 ```

 Preparing the guest image